 Most private health insurers will have employed agents to help in settling these disputes.
-It never hurts to ask how much help they can offer.
+It never hurts to ask how much help they are able to offer.

 Some doctors are paid directly by the health insurers, and some have an agency that does their billing for them.